 When developing your plan, consider the following elements:

-- Inventory your forest: Assess the current state of your forest by recording information such as tree species, age classes, stand density, and overall health.
+- Inventory your forest: Assess its current state by recording information on tree species, age classes, stand density, and overall health.
 This inventory will provide a baseline for future monitoring and evaluation.

 - Identify management activities: Based on your objectives, determine the specific management activities required to achieve them.
 This may include timber harvesting, reforestation, wildlife habitat improvement, invasive species control, or recreational infrastructure development.